Ali-Frh/GrapeBlog/README.md

 1. If You want to use Github Pages with GrapeBlog, there is a important thing that you should know:\
 Github Idiotically Consider our Export (and maybe any static html file) as Jekyll Export and builds it with Jekyll builder \
 and because we are not based on Jekyll, it fails and you see a 404 page instead of your Magnificent Blog. \
-**Solution:** You have to make a file in / directory of your repo, with '.nojekyll' name to inform github that we are not using Jekyll. \
+~~**Solution:** You have to make a file in / directory of your repo, with '.nojekyll' name to inform github that we are not using Jekyll. \
-(i'll change the script to cover this issue and make this file in the generated files)
+(i'll change the script to cover this issue and make this file in the generated files)~~\
+Script Covers this and you just have to don't mess with the .nojekyll file.
 2. We use python-markdown package as markdown parser, [Here](https://daringfireball.net/projects/markdown/syntax) is the Syntax document of it's accent.
 (note that in this Markdown Accent you have to Use two spaces at the end of the line for newline effect)
 3. Do not Change Your Posts' Slug!
 Because our comment system linked to post's filename (Date_Slug) and if you change it you will lose your previous comments. (its fine for posts with no comments though).